streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 }
 ```

-However, it looks like the person who owns this schema repeated the same mistake he did for the Sales schema we looked at in the [Interactive ETL example](../interactive-etl/index.md), and decided to once again include the currency symbol at the start of the `unit_cost` field! (at least he's consistent...).
+However, it looks like the person who owns this schema repeated the same mistake they did for the Sales schema we looked at in the [Interactive ETL example](../interactive-etl/index.md), and decided to once again include the currency symbol at the start of the `unit_cost` field (at least they're consistent...)!

 ```shell
 $ kubectl exec -it my-cluster-dual-role-0 -n flink -- /bin/bash \